-Fibrodysplasia ossificans progressiva (FOP), previously known as myositis ossificans progressiva (MOP), is a rare, inherited disorder characterised by progressive fibrosis and ossification of muscles, tendons, fasciae, aponeuroses, and ligaments of multiple sites.
+Fibrodysplasia ossificans progressiva (FOP), previously known as myositis ossificans progressiva (MOP), is a rare, inherited disorder characterized by progressive fibrosis and ossification of muscles, tendons, fasciae, aponeuroses, and ligaments of multiple sites.
 It is disabling and ultimately fatal.

 FOP should not be confused with myositis ossificans circumscripta, which is usually post traumatic.